 ADHD ORGANIZING TIPS

-Best ADHD Organizing Hacks to Help You Stay Organized
+21 ADHD Organizing Hacks To Help You Be More Productive

 Before we get into discussing ADHD organizing hacks that can help you stay on track, if you are an adult with ADHD, let’s talk about how the ADHD brain works.

 Those with ADHD are not lazy, unmotivated, or unintelligent.
 On the contrary, experts describe those having ADHD to have more energy than the average person.
-They are often highly creative, intelligent, and imaginative.
-They are also excellent problem solvers.
-When they are absorbed in something they are interested in, they can often to achieve a goal with great speed and accuracy.
+They are often highly creative, intelligent, and imaginative.Ā Ā They are also excellent problem solvers.
+When they are absorbed in something they are interested in, they can often to achieve a goal with great speed and accuracy.Ā

 Boredom & The ADHD Brain

-If you have ADHD, the following list of ADHD organizing hacks offers helpful tips and tricks for getting things done and taking control of your life.
+The following list of ADHD organizing hacks offers helpful tips and tricks for getting things done and taking control of your life.Ā

-1. Do It Now or Forget it Later.
+3. Do It Now or Forget it Later.Ā Ā

 ADHD Life Hacks

-2. The Alarm on Your Phone Can Be Your Best Friend.
+4. The Alarm on Your Phone Can Be Your Best Friend.Ā

-3. Use a Timer to Assist With Time Management.
+5. Use a Timer to Assist With Time Management.Ā

 Be on the lookout for visual cues you can create in your world to help you remember to do things.
 The more you can get out of your head and make physical, the less you will forget.